8 Huge UI Design Trends For 2021-2024

 Some Stark features include colorblind generators, colorblind simulators, and contrast checkers.

 The goal is to improve the user experience with a more aesthetically pleasing interface design.

-Investors are betting on Stark after the startup raised $1.5 million last year.
+Investors are betting on Stark after the startup raised $1.5 million in 2020.

 They plan to use the funds to expand product offerings, increase app integrations, and offer more pricing tiers.